Emergent Dark Matter and Dark Energy from a Lattice Model: Emergence of Mimetic Dark Matter and Dark Energy from Bosonic qubit Models

-Following these results, it can be observed that $\lambda$ and $\omega$ can be regarded as parameters of evolution, or a kind of phase transition.
-There are works using similar methods with the density for the phase transitions \cite{Wang:2004ru}, and even describing both dark matter and dark energy using the same scalar field \cite{Brandenberger:2018xnf, Brandenberger:2019jfh}.
-As analyzed there, in case the density of dark energy changes with time, we could use $\omega$ as a parameter related to the time.
-This could give a connection between our quasi-static model to a dynamical one.
+Closely related considerations have been discussed in the context of dark-sector unification through the dark-energy density alone \cite{Wang:2004ru} and through a single scalar describing both dark matter and dark energy \cite{Brandenberger:2018xnf, Brandenberger:2019jfh}.
+If the density of dark energy genuinely varies with time, one could use $\omega$ as a parameter linked to the time, which would give a connection between our quasi-static model and a dynamical one.